Can You Really ‘Outgrow’ ADHD? Is ADHD Medication for Life?

+Can ADD be outgrown?
+Cured?
 Not so long ago, ADHD was considered a childhood disorder that faded with age.
-Not so.
-Two-thirds of kids with ADHD become adults with ADHD.
+Not so anymore.
 Get the facts here.

-I recently diagnosed eight-year-old Aidan with attention deficit hyperactivity disorder (ADHD).
+I recently diagnosed eight-year-old Aidan with attention deficit hyperactivity disorder (ADHD or ADD).
 When I met with his parents to explain the disorder, each time I described a symptom, his mother exclaimed, “That’s me!” or “I’ve been like that all my life, too.”
 At the end of the appointment, she asked me if she should be evaluated, as well.

 As an adult, Aidan’s mother had jumped from job to job, and had difficulty meeting household demands.
 As a child, she had struggled through school, often getting into trouble and getting poor grades.
 After a thorough evaluation of her chronic and pervasive history of hyperactivity, distractibility, and other symptoms of ADHD, she was diagnosed by a psychiatrist who works with adults.

 Aidan and his mother both started on ADHD medication.
 Aidan’s grades and behavior improved.
 His mom reported being more relaxed and efficient at work and at home.

 Do Kids Need to Take ADHD Medication Forever?

 On a follow-up visit, she remarked, “If only I had been on medication as a child.
 I could have finished college, I could….”
 Then she paused: “Oh, my gosh, does this mean that Aidan will never outgrow ADHD — and that he’ll take medication for the rest of his life?”

 Good question.
 The best answer I could give was, “Possibly.”

 Why can’t I be more specific?
 Didn’t she deserve a clearer answer?